You want to share something, but there are things you’d rather not (or can’t let) people see. So what do you do?

 When the information isn’t classified, but simply unwanted by preference, blurring is great.
 Instead of covering up the offending content, you can blur it out, so you don’t ruin the aesthetic of the image.

 It de-emphasizes the unnecessary information yet doesn’t completely obscure it – people can tell that there used to be something there and can see how it fits into the larger picture.

 You can increase the level of blur, based on who you’ll be sharing it with.
 Better to over-blur than not blur enough.
 Start with 8% blur intensity for mild fuzziness, 25% for a stronger mask, or go with 50%+ to make sure it’s indistinguishable to the human eye.

 Blurring comes in handy when you’re sending documents, memos, purchase orders, or any information internally that contains client contact info you’d rather keep private.

 Sometimes you need to share financial trends, but don’t want the actual numbers getting ‘out there’ for everyone to see.
 Blur out the sensitive parts, and leave the rest, so you can show important data without giving away the details.

 When you’re making training tutorials, sometimes there are a lot of things on the screen.
-You want to focus viewers’ attention on particular button, or action, so they know what to click on, or the right way to do something.
-You can easily blur out the nonessential things, so they can focus on the workflow they need for that task, and so you can better tell your story.
+You want to focus viewers’ attention on a particular button, or action, so they know what to click on, or the right way to do something.

 Blurring works with photos, too!
 Hide anything you don’t want people to see (or would rather they don’t see), such as background faces, house numbers, or anything you want to obscure from your image.